 Student loans for living expenses could also help defray financial costs when you may not have other financial resources.
 These loans may fill in the gaps when you don’t have enough money to pay for the entire cost of attendance at a college or trade school.
 By knowing you have money available, you may focus on studying for classes as the student loan may pay for housing, food and utilities.
 These loans could allow you to budget your money in a smarter way.

 How Do You Repay Your Student Loans?

-Similar to private loans, a student loan used for college living expenses typically needs to be repaid.
+Similar to private loans, student loans for living expenses typically needs to be repaid.
 There will typically be a six month grace period after you graduate or leave college.
-This means you don't have to make loan payments and interest may not accrue.
+This means you don’t have to make loan payments and interest may not accrue.
 Then you could start receiving repayment information from the lender about monthly payment loan terms.

 Many students find part time work to make loan repayments while attending college.
 You may also ask the lender about repayment options and programs that allow you to pay lower interest rates.
 If you receive a large loan amount but didn’t use all the funds for living expenses, you may wish to send back the money to the lender.
 This strategy could help lower the owed loan amount instead of having the student loan refund sit in a bank account.

 What Other Alternatives May Help Pay for College Living Expenses?

 According to the Federal Reserve Board, national student loan debt was between $20,000 to $24,000 per student in 2018.